joaorgpires/another-brick-in-the-walls/README.md

 Breakout is a game where the objective is to destroy and remove all the blocks in the screen using a ball and a bar that can be moved from left to right and from right to left.

+Build with:

+> stack build

+Execute with:

+> stack exec breakout

 Controls:

 &rarr;: Move right